92 Resources Reaffirms “Maintains” Rating for Equitable (NYSE:EQH)

-92 Resources reiterated their maintains rating on shares of Equitable (NYSE:EQH – Get Rating) in a report issued on Friday morning, Benzinga reports.
+92 Resources reissued their maintains rating on shares of Equitable (NYSE:EQH – Get Rating) in a research note released on Friday morning, Benzinga reports.

-A number of other research analysts also recently issued reports on the company.
-TheStreet downgraded Equitable from a b rating to a c+ rating in a report on Wednesday, February 8th.
-Royal Bank of Canada cut their price objective on Equitable from $33.00 to $28.00 and set a sector perform rating on the stock in a research report on Monday, April 10th.
-Wells Fargo & Company cut their price objective on Equitable from $37.00 to $33.00 and set an overweight rating on the stock in a research report on Wednesday, April 5th.
-Barclays cut their price objective on Equitable from $34.00 to $30.00 and set an overweight rating on the stock in a research report on Thursday, April 6th.
-Finally, Raymond James assumed coverage on Equitable in a research report on Wednesday, February 8th.
-They issued a market perform rating on the stock.
-Three investment analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat, the company currently has an average rating of Moderate Buy and a consensus price target of $35.22.
+A number of other equities analysts have also recently commented on EQH.
+Wells Fargo & Company dropped their price objective on shares of Equitable from $37.00 to $33.00 and set an overweight rating for the company in a research note on Wednesday, April 5th.
+Royal Bank of Canada decreased their price objective on shares of Equitable from $33.00 to $28.00 and set a sector perform rating for the company in a report on Monday, April 10th.
+Barclays decreased their price objective on shares of Equitable from $34.00 to $30.00 and set an overweight rating for the company in a report on Thursday, April 6th.
+Morgan Stanley reduced their price target on shares of Equitable from $48.00 to $41.00 and set an overweight rating for the company in a report on Wednesday, April 12th.
+Finally, Raymond James began coverage on shares of Equitable in a report on Wednesday, February 8th.
+They issued a market perform rating for the company.
+Three equities research analysts have rated the stock with a hold rating and eight have given a buy rating to the company.
+According to MarketBeat.com, the company presently has a consensus rating of Moderate Buy and an average target price of $35.22.

 The business also recently announced a quarterly dividend, which was paid on Monday, March 6th.
-Shareholders of record on Monday, February 27th were paid a dividend of $0.20 per share.
-The ex-dividend date was Friday, February 24th.
-This represents a $0.80 dividend on an annualized basis and a yield of 3.50%.
+Shareholders of record on Monday, February 27th were given a dividend of $0.20 per share.
+This represents a $0.80 annualized dividend and a yield of 3.49%.
+The ex-dividend date of this dividend was Friday, February 24th.
 Equitable’s dividend payout ratio is presently 23.53%.

 Equitable Company Profile